SimonGomezUniv/doc/td_rtfm.md

 # Documentation

-## initiate your documentation
+## Initiate your documentation

 - if not already done, initiate your git repository on github.com
 - commit  your motus App
 - initiate your Readme.md

 it should have a least two sections :
 -  an explanation of what the project do
 -  a technical explanation on how to RUN the project

-## play with mermaild
+## Play with mermaild

 go to https://mermaid.live/

-### sequence diagram
+### Sequence diagram

-Create a sequence diagram explaining all the network request that will happen when someone play with your motus App Commit the Readme.md with this version of the diagram inside
+- Create a sequence diagram explaining all the network request that will happen when someone play with your motus App
+- Commit the Readme.md with this version of the diagram inside

 ## Score Management